rajeshvkothari/oom/GIN_README_2508.md

     This server is used for testing in ONAP OOM environment.

-    - Create AWS VM with following specifications and SSH it using Putty:
+    - Create AWS VM on Ohio region with following specifications and SSH it using Putty:

 	  ```sh
 	  Name: ONAP_OOM_DEMO